CometVisu/CometVisu/doc/manual/en/config/structure-tile/index.rst

         </template>
     </templates>

-Within the template definition with the id “meter” you can see the slightly modified content of the tile.
+Within the template definition with the id "meter" you can see the slightly modified content of the tile.
 The only thing that needs to be modified is content that you would like to have configurable later.
 Usually this includes addresses, labels and possibly some attributes such as mappings, styling and formatting.